TEKIMAX/ollama-js-sdk/README.md

 ## Disclaimer

-**This SDK is not affiliated with or endorsed by Ollama.** The `tekimax-sdk` was created independently to support educational workshops and promote AI literacy.
+**This SDK is not affiliated with or endorsed by any Large Language Model provider.** The `tekimax-sdk` was created independently to support educational workshops and promote AI literacy.
 It is designed primarily for teaching purposes, workshops, and helping developers learn about AI and LLM technology.
+We are actively looking for partnerships and collaborations to make this SDK more robust for AI literacy initiatives.

 ## About This SDK

 The Tekimax SDK is a versatile toolkit for working with Large Language Models.
 Currently, it interfaces with Ollama API for local model execution, but we have plans to expand support for:

+- OpenAI models
 - Claude by Anthropic
 - Gemini by Google
+- Meta's Llama models
+- Mistral AI
+- Cohere
 - Other leading LLM providers

 This makes it ideal for educational environments where flexibility and vendor independence are important.